 Jay Thomas Taber (O’Neal) derives from the most prominent tribe in Irish history, nEoghan Ua Niall, the chief family in Northern Ireland between the 4th and the 17th centuries.
 Jay's ancestors were some of the last great leaders of Gaelic Ireland.
 His grandmother’s grandfather’s grandfather emigrated from Belfast to South Carolina in 1768.

 Jay is an associate scholar of the Center for World Indigenous Studies, a correspondent to Forum for Global Exchange, and a contributing editor of Fourth World Journal.
-Since 1994, he has served as director of Public Good Project.
+Since 1994, he has served as communications director at Public Good Project, a volunteer network of researchers, analysts and activists engaged in defending democracy.
 As a consultant, he has assisted indigenous peoples in the European Court of Human Rights and at the United Nations.